victor-Lopez25/dlibc/Readme.md

 - wget or curl
 - msvc on windows, gcc on linux, clang on mac (mac not tested yet)

-(msvc is only needed to build the tools, the downloader can be build with any cc)
+(msvc is only needed to build the tools, the downloader can be built with any cc)

 ## Usage:
 windows: